FAQs

 The Catalyst Fund

-We will be running regular webinars to provide you with more information about the Catalyst Fund.
-You can find a full list of webinar dates and times on our website: [insert link]. .
+We run regular Office Hours webinars to provide you with more information about the Catalyst Fund and our other social investment products and support.
+You can find a full list of webinar dates and times on our Events page.

 How does this compare to a private loan, or traditional social investment?

 Traditional social investment mostly takes the form of term loans with fixed repayments each month with an interest rate applied.
-Loans from private investors typically utilise the Social Investment Tax Relief, which means there are no repayments for the first three years, after which you make arrangements with the investor on how repayments will be made.
 Catalyst has variable repayments from year 2 and is repaid for as long as it takes to reach a pre-agreed multiple of the investment.
+The total amount you will repay with Catalyst will be similar to a term loan, but the variable repayments ensure that it will be affordable as your business grows.

 I am a start-up social enterprise, is this fund for me?

 Whilst we accept early stage enterprises, you should be able to evidence trading income.
-This should be more than market research and should at least include trial trading, or letters of intent from interested customers, or pilots.
+This should be more than market research and should at least include trial trading, or letters of intent from interested customers, or pilots projects.

 I just want to access the application form, can I do so?

-Due to the nature of this fund it is necessary to have a chat with one of our staff members before submitting an application form.
+Due to the nature of this fund, it is necessary to have a chat with a member of our team before starting an application form.
 This will help to establish whether this fund is right for you and allow you to chat to one of our advisors before submitting a formal application.

 Once I have applied, how long will it be until I receive a decision?